marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 * **Easier testing:** Since the DAO only deals with data, it's simpler to test if it works correctly without using the entire app.
-We can mock or simulate the DAO in our tests, allowing us to focus on the business logic and UI components independently of the data source.
+We can mock or simulate the DAO in our tests, allowing us to focus on the business logic and UI widgets independently of the data source.

 * **Uncoupled development:** By mocking or simulating the DAO,